clarkphp/presos/php-compat-toolkit/README.md

    - `REPORT_DIR` the path to where you want output to be written
    - `SCRIPTS_DIR` the path to where the `counts.php` file resides.
 You won't need to edit this value unless you move that file.
+   - `PHP_VER` the target PHP version you plan to migrate to; in the future, this will be set automatically
    - `$php_exe` absolute path to your PHP binary (executable).
 This allows the script to run even if you don't have PHP included in your command PATH environment variable.
      Or you can run using a different version of PHP.